 Now the interesting thing about these characteristics is that they don’t have formal outputs, they’re personality components.
 They drive how we react internally to our external environment.
 You see evidence if these characteristics through storytelling.
 These personal stories help explain the energy that moves people between moments, the ‘why’ not the ‘how’ or the ‘what’.
 For example, you spotted an opportunity somewhere because you are curious about the world you live in, you were able to attack a problem because your had confidence you could solve it, or you designed/built something because you were inspired and were moved to action.
 Etc, etc.

-So, as the conversation continues, I start to realize just how curiosity, confidence, and inspiration work like the physical engine in a car or a virtual engine in a video game.
+So, as the conversation continues, I start to realize just how curiosity, confidence, and inspiration work like the physical engine in a car or a virtual engine in a video game like CSGO, people play using boosting CS:GO online and other services.
 They need inputs to produce outputs, and, depending on their design, they deliver radically different things.

 This is the point at which I started to think about how the idea of leadership has changed.
 People that are twenty years old today grew up with massively different inputs than people who are forty, (and in someways we’re culturally trying to fit them into this classic leadership definition.)
 These people may lead in the same style, they make some of the same decisions, but the way they find their confidence, inspiration, and curiosity to make those decisions is so different, we can’t even know how it works yet.

 Today, anyone curious and inspired enough can have massive amounts of data from completely different industries to consider, they have global networks they can learn from, and possibly most importantly, they can operate in near-real time.
 Our connected world is probably the greatest force in upending the classical definition of a leader.
 The problems they will tackle and outcomes they will know will probably be drastically different, but I still think those three characteristics will survive (they’ll just function very differently).